Troubleshooting

 This is the most common issue.
 You plug in and the charger just sits there.
 Before assuming it is broken, try these steps in order.

-• 1.
-Check the connector is fully seated.
-Push the plug in firmly until it clicks.
-A loose connection is the most common reason a session does not start.
+- 1. Check the connector is fully seated.
+Push the plug in until it clicks.
+A loose connection is one of the most common reasons a session does not start.
+Never force a connector.

 Common Error Messages